 By Kristina Kulyabina

-If the latter sounds more like your scene, then meet Levison Wood, a 31 year-old former British army officer, co-founder and director of the company Secret Compass, a service which leads individuals on exploratory expeditions to many of the world’s wildest and untraveled places.
+If the latter sounds more like your scene, then meet Levison Wood, a 31-year-old former British army officer, co-founder, and director of the company Secret Compass, a service that leads individuals on exploratory expeditions to many of the world’s wildest and untraveled places.